·

 Service is incomparably better than Italy, France or the Netherlands and you always have the option to do everything completely privately – I decided to give birth privately since I had no public insurance in Poland at the time and it was incredible.
 Comparable with other places it was also cheap!

-One issue with the doctors is that while they’re great they can be very direct and people can get offended.
+One issue with the doctors is that while they’re good, they can be very direct and people can get offended.

 Free education system